DLASTHR: Cannabis supply arrests

-Gold Coast branch
+Gold Coast

-In March 2017, police discovered that the Assyrian crime gang was operating from Queensland's Gold coast with drug distribution in the area.
+In March 2017, police discovered that the Assyrian crime gang was operating from Queensland's Gold Coast with drug distribution in the area.
 Police arrested and charged Kris Mircevski, with more than 30 drugs charges. police allege Mircevski was operating in the Gold coast for a number of years, and that many gang members were visiting the Gold Coast on a regular basis.
 Police also allege that the gang was assisting outlaw motorcycle gangs with the distribution of drugs and weapons.

 Samer Marcus life attempts

-In June 2020, Samer Marcus, senior DLASTHR member, was shot when a man unleashed a number of shots as one hit Marcus in the face.
+In June 2020, Samer Marcus, a senior member of the Assyrian gang, was shot when a man unleashed a number of shots as one hit Marcus in the face.
 It was revealed that Marcus had driven to Bonnyrigg Heights to confront a 33-year-old man he had a grievance with.
 Marcus turned up at hospital with a gunshot wound three days after being hit with the bullet.
 Adam Saliba was charged with ten offences, including shooting with intent to murder and discharging a firearm.
 Marcus was also charged with concealing information from police after not reporting that he was shot.

 On November 6, 2020, Marcus was gunned down outside his parents' home in Denham Court just before 9pm.
 He was shot five times in the face and head from close range.
 He was treated on-site by paramedics before being rushed to hospital in critical condition.

 After surviving the assassination, Marcus was moved from the hospital he was treated at, for fear that those responsible for the hit would try to finish the job.
-It was the second Assassination attempt on his life that year, with his injuries so sever Marcus would unlikely fully recover that he would become paralyzed.
+It was the second assassination attempt on his life that year, with his injuries so severe Marcus would unlikely fully recover that he would become paralyzed.
 Police believe the shooting could be linked to tensions between rival gangs in Western Sydney as investigators could not confirm whether the two shootings were linked or whether they are part of a separate affair.

+In May 2021, Luke "Fatboy" Sparos, a convicted drug smuggler, was apprehended and charged with shooting with intent to murder and tampering with evidence with intent to mislead a judicial tribunal.
+Law enforcement officials assert that the shooting was retaliation for a stabbing incident involving Sparos and the victim at a NSW correctional facility on the mid-north coast in July 2019.
+Stanley Ceismann was also charged in connection with the case earlier that year.
+Police suspect that Ceismann stole a BMW M4 from a residence in Lilyfield in July 2020, which was later used in the Denham Court shooting.
+Sparos, 42, denied involvement in the alleged attempted murder of Samer Marcus as he awaited trial.
+In 2023, Sparos was additionally charged with the murder of Alen Moradian, a prominent figure in the Sydney underworld and a member of the Comanchero outlaw motorcycle gang.